ZakYeo/gpt-command/README.md

 ## Usage

 To use the script, open your Terminal and navigate to the directory where the script is saved.
 Then, execute the script with your command as an argument.
-There are two ways to use the script:
+There are three ways to use the script:

-1. To translate a command without specifying a system context:
+1. To query chatGPT directly:

-   `python gpt.py <text>`
+   `python gpt.py <query>`

-   Will query chatGPT with the `<text>` you specify.
+   Will query chatGPT with the `<query>` you specify.

-2. To translate a command with a system context:
+2. To query chatGPT using built-in command `cmd`:

-   `python gpt.py cmd <command>`
+   `python gpt.py cmd <query>`

    This includes the system context in the translation.
 Meaning it will take your input command, and translate it into your operating system's Terminal-equivalent command.

-Replace `<command>` with the command you wish to translate.
-For example, to translate "list all files" into a command compatible with your operating system, you would use either:

-`python gpt.py "list all files"`

-or
+3. To query chatGPT using your own custom commands:

-`python gpt.py cmd "list all files"`
+   `python gpt.py <command> <query>`

-for a system-specific translation.
-The script will output the translated command based on the operating system it detects or the specified context.
+   Please see the section "Custom Commands" for more information.

 ## Custom Commands

 The chatGPT API supports the use of system context to provide additional information to the model.
-This can be useful for commands that require specific information or for commands that are not directly related to the user's input.
+This can be useful for queries that require specific information or for queries that are not directly related to the user's input.

 You can edit the JSON file `custom_commands.json` in the same directory as the script to specify the system context for commands.
 The file should contain key-value pairs of the form `<command>` : `<system_context>`.
 For example: